Cervical cap: Quality

 In the 1920s it was reported from England that "careless and hasty construction" could sometimes be found in many brands.
 Some caps had a seam in the dome (two parts of it were welded together making a seam) and the seam might be defective and even contain minute perforations.
-Also the junction between the rim and the dome might be rough and difficult to clean.
+Also, the junction between the rim and the dome might be rough and difficult to clean.
 Caps that were seamless avoided the "seam" problem.
 It was suggested that caps should be inspected for possible defects by the user under a magnifying glass.

 In popular culture

-Cervical cap is very likely to be the contraceptive that maid Anna Bates buys for her mistress Lady Mary Crawley in the second episode of the fifth serie of the historical drama Downton Abbey.
+A cervical cap is very likely the contraceptive that maid Anna Bates buys for her mistress Lady Mary Crawley in the second episode of the fifth series of the period drama Downton Abbey.
 Mary Crawley is inspired by the book Married Love, from Marie Stopes.